Cardano-Forge/weld/README.md

 **Weld** is a universal wallet connector library designed to make managing Web3 wallet connections seamless and intuitive.
 With a focus on flexibility and developer experience, Weld stands out among wallet connectors due to its innovative features:

 - **Universal Reactivity System**
-  Weld's reactivity system is framework-agnostic, making it possible to integrate seamlessly with any frontend framework or pure JavaScript.
+  Weld's reactivity system is framework-agnostic, making it possible to integrate seamlessly with any frontend framework or Vanilla JavaScript.
 Weld's reactive stores enable developers to subscribe to specific state properties, minimizing unnecessary re-renders and improving performance, especially in complex applications.

 - **Unified Cross-Chain Support**
   Weld provides a single, unified API to interact with wallet extensions across multiple blockchain ecosystems, including Cardano, Ethereum, Polygon, and Solana.
 This means developers can manage wallet connections and user interactions consistently, regardless of the underlying blockchain.